mitradranirban/font-dakkhinee/fontbakery/fontbakery-report.md

 * u0987_u0981.abvs has a counter-clockwise outer contour

+* u0987_u0981.abvs has a counter-clockwise outer contour

+* u0987_u0981.abvs has a counter-clockwise outer contour

 * u0988 (U+0988) has a counter-clockwise outer contour

 * u0988 (U+0988) has a counter-clockwise outer contour

+* u0988_u0981.abvs has a counter-clockwise outer contour

+* u0988_u0981.abvs has a counter-clockwise outer contour

 * u0988_u0981.abvs has a counter-clockwise outer contour